 If you are raising money for a specific cause you can talk about your plan in your garden guide.

 It is an easy process you do yourself online.
 The first step is to register yourself with My Open Garden.
 You will then be able to come back to this page and follow a link that will appear below to start the listing process for a paid listing.

-You need to be logged in to see the Noticeboard and you will then find a link to it under the "Find" main menu.
+You need to be logged in to see the Noticeboard and you will see a link to it under the "Find" main menu.
 Our Noticeboard is the place to promote your local flower show, special interest meeting, speaking event or fundraiser.
 Notices are displayed on the Noticeboard page, the homepage of nearby users and on lists of nearby events up until the event date.
 You can add an item at any time up to a month out from your event.